Is there an easy way to change all of my text after I am finished?

-Using Save you are saving the files in the software’s native format, SUBN (the new version) or SUB (the old version), which is most advanced and can hold all of the used features.
-Export is used to convert the file to desired third-party format, depending on your needs or vendor-specific requirements.
+Using Save you are saving the files in the software’s native format, SUBN, which is most advanced and can hold all of the used features.
+Export is used to convert the file to a desired third-party format, depending on your needs, license or vendor-specific requirements.

 Should I keep my work in SUBN format even if I need to deliver the file to another format?

 We recommend that you do so, as it is the best way to preserve your file and its specifications.
 From the native format you are keeping, you can easily export at any time to the desired one.

 My video file and my subtitle file have different frame rates.
 Can I work like that?

 Yes, but while in some cases it is convenient in other cases it is not recommended, especially if you have very tight requirements for timing regarding frame boundaries, although SubtitleNEXT can work with subframe positioning capabilities.
 SubtitleNEXT has the option to warn you if there is frame rate mismatch, so you can easily match the project frame rate to that of the video.
 The frame rate can be also changed manually for different purposes, such as distributing your work to different vendors, respecting different delivery options.